Access Living offers the following housing services to people with disabilities located in Chicago:

-Access Living’s housing services support people with disabilities who want to find housing where they can live independently, integrated in their communities.
-We do not operate assisted-living facilities.
+Access Living’s housing services support people with disabilities who want to find independent, integrated housing in their communities. **Access Living does not operate assisted-living facilities. **

-- Connects disabled people to home and community-based services and other means of support that allow them to remain in their homes — These include our registry of personal assistants (PAs), and homemaker services offered by the Chicago Mayor’s Office for People with Disabilities
+We connect people with disabilities to services and supports that allow them to live independently in their own homes and communities, including a registry of personal assistants (PAs), and as a delegate agency of the Mayor’s Office for People with Disabilities.